Our top interview tips employers will love

 Everyone has had or will have an interview at some point in their life.
 Therefore, everyone has needed or will need some interview tips, too.

-Many of our students progress onto successful careers thanks to our amazing courses and great advice.
+Many of our students progress onto successful careers thanks to our distance learning courses and great advice.
 So now it’s time to pass it onto you.
 Here are some of our top interview tips that we know employers will love:

-This is dependent on the type of industry you work in and the role you are interviewing for.
-If you are interviewing for a job in an office or managerial role, then dressing smartly is appropriate.
-However, for those working in the fashion industry or the arts, it may make more of an impression to dress fashionably – but still respectfully.
+This depends on the industry you work in and the role you are interviewing for.
+If you are interviewing for a corporate role, then dressing smartly is appropriate.
+However, for those working in the fashion industry, agencies or the arts, it may make more of an impression to dress fashionably, but still respectfully.
 Take some time to research their company culture and look at their social media and consider how you can demonstrate that you will fit in.

 Have some questions prepared